Fool Canada

-Fool Canada is a Canadian television series, airing on CBC Television in summer 2015.
+Fool Canada was a Canadian television series that aired on CBC Television in 2015.

 Hosted by comedian Will Sasso, the program features Sasso and other cast members, including Craig Lauzon, Sam Kalilieh and Sara Hennessey, performing hidden camera pranks in various locations across Canada.
 The series is based on the British comedy series Fool Britannia.

 The show premiered on June 23, 2015.